 This famous scenic drive passes some gorgeous scenery, over-the-top houses and the legendary Pebble Beach Golf Links.

 A harbor cruise on the glass-bottomed boat Mermaid is the best way to get a sea lion's-eye view of the harbor.
-We tried it once, enjoyed seeing (and photographing) the sea lions, otters, cormorants and other critters.
 In fact, this simple pleasure has made it on the list of things we do every time we're in Monterey.
 You don't need reservations and the cruises go out about every half hour.